Event Access and Distribution Method

 Event Access Types is the name of the ticket, and how those guests will be treated at the door during check-in.
 Distribution Method is the way those tickets will be distributed to guests, and determines their RSVP, registration, or purchase process.
-For example, with 100 Event Access Types named General Admission, 50 could be in a Public Purchase Distribution Method, while the remaining 50 could be in an Invite to RSVP (First Come First Serve) Distribution Method.
-Commonly, clients will set an Event Access Type, and allocate all those tickets to one type of Distribution Method, separating invitations, registrations, and purchases.
+Tickets can be distributed in several ways:

 Creating a new Access Type

-Select an event, then Registration Experience > Event Access > Create Access Types.
+1) Select an event, then Event Configuration > Event Access > Create New.

-4) Confirm the distribution method, quantity, and the open and closing times for this ticket type.
+3) Confirm the distribution method, quantity, open and closing times, registration limit, price, etc, for this ticket type, and Save.

-To delete a Ticket Type, select the menu button to the right of the Ticket Type under Event Access, then X. Confirm to delete the Ticket Type.
-Deleting a Ticket Type in Event Access also deletes it from Distribution Method.
+To delete an Access Type, select the Edit button to the right of the Access Type then Delete.
+Confirm to delete the Access Type.

 Deleting Access Type(s) will also delete any guests on the Guest List who have RSVP'd, Registered, or Purchased a ticket from the deleted Access Type(s).
 If an Access Type needs to be deleted or re-created, and guests have already registered to the Access Type, download a Guest Summary report first.
 It contains all the information about guests and their registration.
 Guests can be manually re-added to the new t Type once created.